Videos

 I picked up:

 I eat a little bit of sugar daily.
 Why?
 Because when I completely restrict it, it backfires.
-A little each day keeps me feeling satisfied, sane, and balanced.
-That’s the mindset I encourage my clients to adopt too.
+A little each day takes the “edge off” so to speak.
+I usually see that this approach tends to work better for people, compared to complete restriction.

 The key?
 Moderation, not moral judgment over what’s “clean” or “dirty.”